 Velocity Templates

 Apache Velocity is a Java-based server-side templating language.
-ISML templates are contained in your code cartridge and can't be changed without activating a new version of code.
-But you can change Velocity templates simply by uploading a new version of the file to a WebDAV directory on your instance.
-Using Velocity templates, you can publish section or page layouts and their content assets to your storefront.
-You don't have to change your storefront code, effectively decoupling code development and content design.
+ISML templates are contained in your code cartridge and can’t be changed without activating a new version of code.
+Change Velocity templates by uploading a new version of the file to a WebDAV directory on your instance.
+Using Velocity templates, publish section or page layouts and their content assets to your storefront.
+You don’t have to change your storefront code, effectively decoupling code development and content design.

-Velocity templates are most useful for content rich sections of your site whose functionality doesn't change.
+Velocity templates are most useful for content rich sections of your site whose functionality doesn’t change.
 For example: the home page, category pages, designer blogs, lookbooks, sponsored event pages, or loyalty program pages.
-You can also publish layouts to external communications, such as email or social media posts.
+Publish layouts to external communications, such as email or social media posts.
 Velocity templates are treated like content and not code.
-You can change them frequently without the considerations necessary when changing code that can affect the functionality of a site.
+Change them frequently without the considerations necessary when changing code that can affect the functionality of a site.

-This feature is most useful with an external Content Management System (CMS), which allows you to design the layout and publish it as a Velocity template.
+This feature is most useful with an external Content Management System (CMS) to design the layout and publish it as a Velocity template.

 The process for creating and publishing a new layout is: